Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 ## scikit-learn's Array API interface

-Scikit-learn extended its experimental Array API support in version 1.3 to support NumPy's `ndarrays`, CuPy's `ndararys`, and PyTorch `Tensors`.
-By themselves, these array objects do not implement the Array API specification.
-To overcome this limitation, Quansight engineer Aaron Meurer, led the development of `array_api_compat` to adopt the Array API to NumPy, CuPy, and PyTorch.
+Scikit-learn extended its experimental Array API support in version 1.3 to support NumPy's `ndarray`s, CuPy's `ndarray`s, and PyTorch's `Tensor`s.
+By themselves, these array objects do not implement the Array API specification fully yet.
+To overcome this limitation, Quansight engineer Aaron Meurer led the development of `array_api_compat` to bridge any gaps and provide Array API compatibility for NumPy, CuPy, and PyTorch.
 Scikit-learn directly uses `array_api_compat` for its Array API support.
-There are two APIs enabling Array API in scikit-learn: a global configuration and a context manager.
+There are two ways of enabling Array API in scikit-learn: through a global configuration and a context manager.
 The following example uses a context manager:

 ```python
 import sklearn